open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/managedcluster.md

 A minimal RBAC permission required for the subject in the bootstrap kubeconfig will be:

-- `CertficateSigningRequest`'s "get", "list", "watch", "create", "update".
+- `CertificateSigningRequest`'s "get", "list", "watch", "create", "update".
 - `ManagedCluster`'s "get", "list", "create", "update"

 Note that ideally the bootstrap kubeconfig is supposed to live shortly